Jacques Dubois

-Jacques Dubois (Latinised as Jacobus Sylvius; 1478 – 14 January 1555) was a French anatomist.
-Dubois was the first to describe venous valves, although their function was later discovered by William Harvey.
+Jacques Dubois (Latinised as Jacobus Sylvius; 1478 – 14 January 1555) was a French anatomist who was professor of surgery at Collège Royal.
+He was the first to describe venous valves, although their function was later discovered by William Harvey.

 He was the brother of Franciscus Sylvius Ambianus (François Dubois; c.
-1483 – 1536), professor of humanities at the Collège de Tournai, Paris.
+1483 – 1536), professor of humanities at the Collège de Tournai of the University of Paris.

 First years

 The origins of this anatomist are vague.
 He was probably born in 1478 in Loeuilly, a small town near Amiens, the seventh in a family of fifteen.
 His father had been a weaver.
 At a young age he studied Ancient Greek with Hermonymus of Sparta and Janus Lascaris, Hebrew with François Vatable, and mathematics with Jacques Lefèvre d'Étaples, and gradually became a leading figure in French humanism, where he was famous for his excellent knowledge of these disciplines.

 Early grammar of French

 Dubois was the author of the first grammar of the French language to be published in France.
 The title of this work was In linguam gallicam isagωge, una cum eiusdem Grammatica latino-gallica, ex hebræis, græcis et latinis authoribus [Introduction to the French language, with a Latin-French grammar of the same, based on Hebrew, Greek and Latin authors], published in Paris in early 1531, less than a year after the very first French grammar, by John Palsgrave, was published in London.